ronith256/LocalGPT-Android/README.md

 ## Demo
 - [Demo Video](demo.mp4) or https://youtube.com/shorts/J7DJ-40Uy1k?feature=share

+## TODO
+- [x] Add very basic chat support
+- [ ] Reduce the size of the model
+- [ ] Fix UI issues

 ## Notes
 - It is very much buggy.
 I haven't tested it much.
 - You'll need a good device to run this.
+- Response initiation time and RAM usage for Chat Completion increases with the number of messages.
+  - This is because Chat Completion is using Text Completion, and with every message the prompt size increases.
+  - This could be fixed by training the model with Chat model in mind.
+I'm looking into this.

 ## Credits
 - nomic-AI